wazuh/wazuh-documentation/source/installation-guide/wazuh-components/wazuh-manager.rst

 Installing the Wazuh manager
 ----------------------------

-The Wazuh server collects and analyzes data from the deployed Wazuh agents.
+The Wazuh manager collects and analyzes data from the deployed Wazuh agents.
 The first step to set up Wazuh is adding the Wazuh's repository to the server, alternatively, all the available packages can be found :ref:`here <packages>`.

 Adding the Wazuh repository
 ---------------------------